MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Shipment

 A shipment is a delivery to a customer.
 If you use the packing functionality in Dynamics 365 Supply Chain Management, a shipment can cover one or more order lines or containers.

+### Simulation testing

+The process of conducting realistic scenarios to simulate disruptions and test the effectiveness of the Business Continuity Plan.

+### Skill gap analysis

+Skill gap analysis within Dynamics 365 is the process of identifying the disparity between the skills employees currently possess and the skills required for their roles or future responsibilities.
+By conducting a skill gap analysis, organizations can pinpoint areas where additional training or development is needed, enabling targeted interventions to bridge these gaps.
+This approach ensures that employees are equipped with the right skills to meet evolving job demands and contribute effectively to organizational success.

+### Skills

+Skills in Dynamics 365 represent the specific abilities, knowledge, and proficiencies that employees possess.
+The system allows organizations to define and track individual skills, ensuring a comprehensive understanding of the workforce's capabilities.
+This information is crucial for competency analysis, skill gap identification, and targeted learning and development initiatives.

+### Strategic planning

+The process of defining organizational goals and priorities, influencing the establishment of Business Continuity Objectives.

 ### Subassembly